 There’s More to The Gambia Than Sex Tourism

 The Gambia is a very beautiful country with many men and women earning a living outside of sex tourism.
 It isn’t my intention to put you off visiting, only to tell you what your tour operator usually won’t – that there is a darker side to life in The Gambia.
 However, with the assistance of a recommended driver or tour guide, it is perfectly possible to enjoy a sex tourism free stay in this beautiful swatch of Africa.
-I know, because I intend to do it!
+I know, because I did it.

 Where to stay in The Gambia